GRabbiNomad/learning_git/README.md

 # learning_git
-this is my 1st attempt to learn git and github
+this is my 1st attempt to learn git and github 1st change
+# me
+Golam Rabbi (nomad)